jdearly/clisp/README.md

 # clisp
-A basic Lisp implementation written in C.
+A basic Lisp implementation written in C. In progress..